hannahgreenwald/Reactor-Water-Age/README.md

 4. MASH -- coming soon

-5. SCG -- coming soon
+5. python script for SCG

+5. ARPROJECT_RPS2_SCG_ANALYSIS.ipynb -- R code to analyze taxonomy using the single copy gene RPS2.
+Must run the python script for SCG analysis first to generate the data csv.

 6. ARProject_MAG_analysis.ipynb -- R script for final analysis and figure generation for MAG coverage and KEGG functional pathways